beyenidogan/InteractiveDataVis-Portfolio/Narrative-Broadway/README.md

 Manually collected data from [New York Theater Guide - Off-Broadway Theaters](https://www.newyorktheatreguide.com/theatres/off-broadway)

+The sources to all the records are included as WebLinks in the dataset.

 **Part 2**
 Generated csv from [Broadway League - Longest Running Shows](https://www.broadwayleague.com/static/user/admin/media/longest_running_shows_v2020-06-02.pdf)

 Manually collected data from [PlayBill Images](https://www.playbill.com/)

+The sources to all the records are included as WebLinks in the dataset.

 **Part 3**
 [Broadway League - Weekly Grosses by Show](https://www.broadwayleague.com/research/grosses-broadway-nyc/#weekly_grosses)